10 Days Rwanda & Uganda Primates Safari

 This is the first gorilla tracking that is inclusive in the program

-Cul tours and Safaris purchases the permits in advance but is unable to specify which groups to track (it is the head-ranger to decide on this).
+Cul Tours and Safaris purchase the permits in advance but is unable to specify which groups to track (it is the head-ranger to decide on this).

 The time taken to track gorillas can be as little as a half an hour to as much as 8 hours!
 Once the gorillas have been located, you will be allowed a maximum of 1 hour with them.
 Coming face-to-face with a mountain gorilla is a truly humbling and emotional experience.
 This is a fantastic and privileged opportunity to get up close and personal with Rwanda’s own ‘gorillas in the mist’.